Montreal to New York City by train: Amtrak’s Adirondack route

 I’d love to explore more of upstate New York.
 Here are some inspiring links:

 New York By Rail magazine

 So was that it for my Hudson Valley dreams?
 Not quite.
 In New York, I headed to the Metropolitan Museum of Art‘s magnificent American Wing and sat for an hour among the romantic landscapes of the Hudson River School.
 Then I completely circumnavigated Manhattan by boat.
-Bursting out of the calm Harlem River onto the mighty Hudson has to be one of the biggest thrills of my life! but that’s another post.
+Bursting out of the calm Harlem River onto the mighty Hudson was one of the biggest thrills of my life.
+But that’s another post.